gs2io/gs2-sample-project/README-en.md

 # GS2 Sample Project for Unity

 This is a sample project for Game Server Services (https://gs2.io) for Unity.
-This is a sample project for Unity that assumes a rough flow in a game.
+This is a sample implementation using various GS2 functions for a rough flow in a game.
-This is a sample implementation using various GS2 functions.

 ## Operating Environment

 Unity 2019.4.40f1

-GS2 SDK for Unity 2022.7.3
+GS2 SDK for Unity 2022.7.5
-GS2 C# SDK 2022.7.3
+GS2 C# SDK 2022.7.5

 ## Notes